Here’s a blog discussing the important lessons from Joseph. Read what it means to stay faithful even during your darkest time!

 The story of Joseph is found in Genesis 37-50.
 The narrative of his life occupied a good portion of the book of Genesis.
-With this in mind, it should not be a surprise to learn a lot of lessons from Joseph’s life.
+With this in mind, it should not be a surprise to learn a lot of lessons and principles from the life of Joseph.

 Joseph is the first son of Jacob by Rachel.
 Since Jacob loved Rachel more than Leah and his concubines, it is a natural thing for Jacob to love Joseph more than his other children.
 For this reason, Joseph’s brothers resented and hated him.
 This resentment even grew when Jacob gave a highly decorated coat to Joseph.
 To make things worse, Joseph narrated to his family a prophetic dream which tells them that Joseph will rise into power and be more influential than his brothers and parents.

 Joseph’s life is filled with so many untold suffering, anguish, and sadness.
 As this might be the case, Joseph is among the heroes of faith mentioned in Hebrews 11.
-So what are the lessons we can learn from his life?
+So what are the spiritual lessons from the life of Joseph pdf?

 Lesson no. 1: Doing the right thing does not always lead to physical relief